analogdevicesinc/VSCode-Maxim/readme.md

     * Default value: `"${config:target}_riscv.cfg"`

 * `"GCC_version"`
-    * Sets the version of the Arm Embedded GCC Toolchain to use, including toolchain binaries and the standard library version.
+    * Sets the version of the Arm Embedded GCC to use, including toolchain binaries and the standard library version.

+* `"v_xPack_GCC"`
+    * Sets the version of the xPack RISC-V GCC to use.

 * `"OCD_path"`
     * Where to find the OpenOCD.